intel/nauta/docs/user-guide/actions/getting_started.md

 ... mount command provided with nctl mount used to mount input storage to /mnt/input cp /mnt/output/single/models/* -Rf /mnt/input/single/
 ```
-After these steps `/mnt/input/single` should contain:
+After these steps the `/mnt/input/single` should contain:

 ```
 /mnt/input/single/:
 00001